kirtankp/Full-Stack/README.md

 This is repo. for learning Full Stack from Scratch.

 ## Content
-Basics of JavaScript.\
+Basics of JavaScript\
-HTTP Server.
+HTTP Server